astreinerBaum/pitscher/README.md

 # matthias.pitscher.pw
 This is my personal blog.
-If you want to find out more on how to creat your own please visit [kleinfreund](http://hey.kleinfreund.de).
-I got inspired by his former template.
+If you want to find out more on how to create your own please visit [jekyll](https://jekyllrb.com/).
+I got inspired by [kleinfreund](http://hey.kleinfreund.de)s former template.

 ## To Do